APPLICATIONS FOR THIS PROGRAM FOR JULY 2019 CLOSE ON 1ST APRIL.

 This multidisciplinary course explores the various components that make up this important and exciting sector of the Architecture in Rome.
 Participants with different profiles and artistic skills will work, in situ, in different locations reflecting different periods of art, architecture and history of Rome.

 The course is divided into 2 modules.
 The first module, the architectural sketching course, will go from rough to defined drawings of architectural sketches, with particular focus on the specifics of the architectural and interior design sectors.
-The topics covered in this module are: Sketches by observation, Memory drawing and History of architecture.
+The topics covered in this module are: Sketches by observation, and memory drawing.

 In the second module, the students can choose between 3 specialisations: